predict-idlab/plotly-resampler/README.md

 > `plotly_resampler`: visualize large sequential data by **adding resampling functionality to Plotly figures**

 [Plotly](https://github.com/plotly/plotly.py) is an awesome interactive visualization library, however it can get pretty slow when a lot of data points are visualized (100 000+ datapoints).
-This library solves this by downsampling the signal for the currently selected time window and then plotting the downsampled points.
+This library solves this by downsampling the data respective to the view and then plotting the downsampled points.
 When you interact with the plot (panning, zooming, ...), [dash](https://github.com/plotly/dash) callbacks are used to resample and redraw the figures.

 <p align="center">
     <a href="#readme">